diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### OR Operator

-When using the **or** operator, you will need to group the criteria around the that operator in order for Diskover to make sense of the query.
+When using the **or** operator, you will need to group the criteria around that operator in order for Diskover to make sense of the query.
 Think of this as building formulas in Excel, Excel will want you to group criteria in order to understand what you want to accomplish; Diskover works on the same premise.

 🔎 Example: